Warnemunde & Rostock

 Rostock

-The tram network was originally opened in 1881 as a horse-car operation.
+The tour started in a siding where we boarded a vintage tram which network was originally opened in 1881 as a horse-car operation.
 It was converted to electric operation in 1904.
 Today they provide a nostalgic 25-minute ride into the heart of the city.

 The journey does not take long but is quite interesting travelling through the streets and having to join onto the general city tramlines.
 Be prepared for the seats to be a little uncomfortable!